Cahersiveen: Places of interest

 The Catholic church in the town, built between 1888 and 1902, is one of few Catholic churches named after a layperson.
 Dedicated to Daniel O'Connell, the church grounds contain a memorial to O'Connell which face his birthplace at Carhan near Cahersiveen.

 The decommissioned Royal Irish Constabulary barracks, dating to the 1870s and now a heritage centre, was built in the distinctive "Schloss" style favoured by its architect, Enoch Trevor Owen.
 Because of this, it is often claimed to have been mistakenly built from the plans for a British barracks in India – a common myth heard in some other Irish garrison towns.

 The town falls within the Kerry International Dark-Sky Reserve, the first Gold Tier Reserve in the northern hemisphere and one of only three Gold Tier Dark-Sky Reserves globally.

 Transport

 Cahersiveen is connected to the Irish road network by the N70 national secondary road.

 The area was served from 1893 to 1960 by the Cahersiveen railway station on the Great Southern and Western Railway.

-As at 2024, a number of Local Link buses connect Cahersiveen to other towns and villages in the area, with some services to Killorglin, Killarney and Tralee.
+As of 2024, a number of Local Link buses connect Cahersiveen to other towns and villages in the area, with some services to Killorglin, Killarney and Tralee.